Objectives of The Butler Society

 Southern Cross Butler Gatherings

 Southern Cross Butler Gatherings are held at three year intervals in Australia, each time in a different State, when we learn about Butler individuals or families who have contributed to the early history of our host State.
-In 2013, the Gathering was in Victoria.
-Another Gathering was held in October 2016 in South Australia, and was attended by people from Australia, New Zealand and England.
-The Gatherings provide a great opportunity for people to meet, learn about Butler family histories, exchange hints and information on genealogy research, and possibly discover a previously unknown cousin.
+In 2013, the Gathering was in Victoria, in October 2016 the Gathering was held in South Australia and in August 2019 it was held in Queensland.
+These Gatherings have been attended by people from Australia, New Zealand and England.
+The Gatherings provide a great opportunity for members and non-members alike to meet, learn about Butler family histories, exchange hints and information on genealogy research, and possibly discover a previously unknown cousin.

 The next Southern Cross Region Gathering will be held in 2022, when we celebrate the 50th Anniversary of our formation.